 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track, we discussed four problems that ADD adults may have with switching gears and multi-tasking.
+On the last track, we discussed four problems that ADHD adults may have with switching gears and multi-tasking.
 These four problems were the One Channel Operational System, the Locking In and Blocking Out Phenomena, the Defective Filter, and the "I Hate Details" Dynamic.

-Emily, age 22 diagnosed with ADD, was having problems functioning in the classroom at her college.
+Emily, age 22 diagnosed with ADHD, was having problems functioning in the classroom at her college.
 Emily’s mood swings were often obvious to those around her.
 Emily stated, "Some days I’ll come in pretty happy because I finished my homework or did well on a test.
 It might even be as simple as just seeing that the sun is shining.
 On those days I just feel like celebrating.
 Other days, I’ll sulk in a corner desk and get angry if anyone even tries to talk to me.
 Sometimes my mood will make a drastic change during class.
 I’ll come in excited, but by the time I leave, I’ll just want to crawl in bed and sleep so I don’t have to deal with people."

 3 Aspects of Intense Feelings & Distorted Senses

 Aspect # 2 - Bottomless Pit of Needs & Desires

 I explained to Carl that his intense need was typical of adults with ADHD.
 I stated, "Not all adults with ADHD turn to alcohol, but most do have an intense feeling of need that doesn’t go away.
 Some start overeating, or run up credit card bills by going on shopping sprees."
 As you know, feeding the needs of the bottomless pit often make the craving more intense and larger.
 Do you have a client like Carl that seems to be feeding a bottomless pit of needs and desires?